Jeep: Jeeps built outside the U.S.

-Jeep apparel and sponsorships
+Apparel and sponsorships

 Jeep is also a brand of apparel of outdoor lifestyle sold under license.
 It is reported that there are between 600 and 1,500 such outlets in China, vastly outnumbering the number of Jeep auto dealers in the country.

-In April 2012 Jeep signed a shirt sponsorship deal worth €35m ($45m) with Italian football club Juventus.
+In April 2012 Jeep signed a shirt sponsorship deal worth €35 m (US$45.8 m) with Italian football club Juventus.

 In August 2014, Jeep signed a sponsorship deal with the Greek football club AEK Athens F.C.

 Jeep has been the title sponsor of France's top men's professional basketball league, LNB Pro A, since 2018.
 Under the deal, the league markets itself as Jeep Élite.